jennymyzhang/safe-portfolio/README.md

 Aegis is a portfolio generation algorithm that produces a portfolio with the minimum possible level of risk.

-It uses statistical analysis of stock data extracted from yfinance and evaluates such data to produce an optimal portfolio allocation for growth.
+It analyzes stock data extracted through yfinance and evaluates such data to produce an optimal portfolio allocation for maximum stability.

-This generator is primarily targeted towards risk-adverse clients.
+This generator is primarily targeted towards risk-adverse investors.

 ## Namesake